 When all courses requirements have been completed with a C grade or higher, graduates will earn a two year certificate in Dental Laboratory Technology.
 With the addition of the general education degree requirements and completion of the college math and writing competencies, students can earn an Associate of Applied Science degree.
 With either an Associate of Applied Science Degree or a Certificate in Dental Laboratory Technology, students are eligible for the national certification examination.

-- For more information about prerequisites and transferring credits, refer to the Health Admissions Office.
+- For more information about specific program prerequisites, refer to the Health Admissions Office.

 - Plan how you'll pay for college